parasmehta/newsarticles/README.md

 - WIR.py: http://www.wantedinrome.com/news_category/crime/

 Sofia:
 - NVS.py: http://www.novinite.com/search_news.php?tag=sofia&&s=30.
-(Search by category 'Crime' and tag 'Sofia')
+(Search by tag 'Sofia' and exctracted category 'Crime')

 The collected infomation will be stored in a .csv-file for each website.